 In the stillness of the snow-dampened forest, it sounds like a cannon.

 Terror screams through me as the thing in front of me of snaps its head towards the sound with an audible hiss.
 I can make out the outline of a human-shaped head attached to a hunched, feral body covered in motley white corpse flesh.
 Without warning, a triangular trio of blood-red lights blazes to life in the center of the monster’s face, blinding me and throwing towering shadows of ink and blood high into the upper reaches of the canopy.
 In an instant, the forest is transformed into a vision of hell.

 Then the monster screams.

 I will myself to my feet and spin around.
-My body responds sluggishly, the communication wires bent and bowed with ice, limbs dangerously numb from an eternity of being wet and cold.
-I dash clumsily towards the thin grey daylight on the other side of the trees, towards the rocky shore that suddenly seems miles away.
+My body responds sluggishly, the communication wires bent and bowed with ice, limbs dangerously numb from what feels like an eternity of being wet and cold.
+I dash clumsily towards the thin grey daylight on the other side of the trees, towards the rocky shore that suddenly seems impossibly far away.
 The hairs on the back of my neck – the ones that aren’t completely frozen – bristle in terrified anticipation, tensing against the inevitable bite of claws or slash of blades that I’m sure will slam into my turned back at any moment.
-I break through the tree line and back onto the beach as another of the horrible scream peals from the forest and I skid to a halt.
+I break through the tree line and back onto the beach as another horrible scream peals from the forest behind me.